kbroman/steps2rr/pages/functions.md

 ---
 layout: page
 title: Turn repeated code into functions
+description: A key step towards making your code understandable (and
+             reusable) is to make it modular, including breaking things up into functions.
 ---

 Scripts for data cleaning or analysis (or that produce graphs) often